- Local Treatment Centers by City

 - North Carolina Partial hospitalization for Illegal Street Drugs: This type of treatment is considered relapse prevention and usually consists of meetings 3-5 days a week, 4-6 hours per day.
 This type of treatment is for people who require medical monitoring on an outpatient basis.

-- North Carolina Residential Rehab for Illegal Street Drugs: Residential treatment is when the recovering addict lives at the Drug Rehabilitation Facility while undergoing intensive treatment during the day.
+- North Carolina Residential Rehab for Illegal Street Drugs: Residential treatment is when the recovering addict lives at the Drug Treatment Program while undergoing intensive treatment during the day.
 Residential treatment normally varies from 30-90 days.

 - North Carolina Sober Living for Illegal Street Drugs: Sober living homes are comprised of recovering addicts who support each other and provide an alcohol and drug free environment.
 This type of illegal street drug rehab is normally used after more intensive rehabilitation such as residential treatment.
 Sober living facilities are useful if returning home too soon is a strong trigger for relapse or the recovering addict has no home.